AlexandruBurlacu/alexandruburlacu.github.io/_posts/2021-05-07-elixir-pattern-matching-magic.md

 end
 ```

 Can you spot a problem with this function?
-Well, what if we pass a floating point value instead of an integer?
+Well, what if we pass a floating-point value instead of an integer?
 Think what would happen, and compare with the answer<sup>1</sup> at the end of the article.

 How can you fix it?
 Enter guards.